San Diego Homes & Real Estate

 San Diego's deepwater port is home to the largest naval fleet globally, but there are also Marine bases and Coast Guard stations here.
 The port is also used commercially, as the U.S. government authorizes San Diego to operate as a Foreign Trade Zone.

-Tourism is a large industry for San Diego, and there are many amenities and activities for both residents and its many visitors to take part in.
-The amazing climate in this city is one reason many people love to come here, and the Farmers' Almanac even noted that San Diego has one of the top ten best climates in the United States.
+Tourism is a large industry for San Diego, and there are many amenities, including outdoor activities, family-friendly activities, dog-friendly activities, and walking and jogging trails for both residents and its many visitors to take part in.
+The amazing climate in this city is one reason many people love to move to San Diego and enjoy the golf courses near the city, and the Farmers' Almanac even noted that San Diego has one of the top ten best climates in the United States.
 The Weather Channel also has said that the city has one of the two best summer climates in the U.S.

 San Diego Local Highlights

-- Some popular parks and attractions include the San Diego Zoo, San Diego Zoo Safari Park, and SeaWorld San Diego
+- Some popular attractions include the San Diego Zoo, San Diego Zoo Safari Park, and SeaWorld San Diego

 - With more than 150 craft beer breweries, San Diego has earned the title "America's Craft Beer Capital"